Police won’t cite residents for obscene anti-Biden signs

 The author of a recent letter to the editor of the Greybull Standard urged the community to rise up against public obscenity of this kind.
 He cited Section B of Greybull Town Ordinance 9.40.110, which states, “It is unlawful for any person or persons to write or print any obscene or indecent language on any building or sign within the corporate limits of the town, or to draw or paint any indecent picture or advertisement upon any building or other place within the town.”

-Town Attorney Kent Richins told the Greybull town council on Monday that he looked into the legality of the signs.
-While he personally used words like“despicable,” “inappropriate” and “not good for children or families” to describe the signs, he feels they are a protected form of free speech.
+Town Attorney Kent Richins told the Greybull Town Council on Monday’s that he looked into the legality of the signs.
+While he personally used words like “despicable,” “inappropriate” and “not good for children or families” to describe the signs, he feels they are a protected form of free speech.

 He cited a U.S. Supreme Court decision from the 1940s.
 In Chaplinsky v.
 New Hampshire, the U.S. Supreme Court held that “offensive language can be censored only if it 1) constitutes a personally abusive epithet; 2) addressed in a face-to-face manner; 3) to a specific individual; and 4) uttered under such circumstances that the words have a direct tendency to cause an immediate, violent response by an ordinary, reasonable recipient.”